Eco-DiscordLink/EcoDiscordPlugin/ConfigurationGUI.md

 # DiscordLink Configuration
-Navigate to your server GUI, and navigate to the tab "DiscordLink".
+Navigate to your server GUI, and find the "DiscordLink" tab.
-From here, you can manipulate all configuration options available and most of them will take effect without requiring a server restart.
+From here, you can change all configuration options available and most of them will take effect without requiring a server restart.

 #### Sections
 * [Base Configuration - Discord](#base-configuration---discord)